United States Practical Shooting Association: Board

-The Board of Directors comprises the President and the 8 Area Directors.
+The Board of Directors comprises the Director at large and the 8 Area Directors.
 Each member of the Board has an equal voice, with the President breaking any ties.

-The President is elected by all of the members to a 4-year term.
+The Director at large is elected by all of the members to a 4-year term.
 Each Area Director is elected by the members in that Area to a three-year term.
 The Board of Directors' responsibilities include financial strategy, including budget, planning and investment strategies, membership recruitment and retention strategies, marketing strategies, strategies for the format and location of the USPSA Handgun Championship, USPSA Multigun Championship and IPSC US Handgun Championship matches, strategies for the establishment and/or management of relationships with other shooting organizations, including IPSC, drafting and revising the rules that USPSA matches are conducted under, and review and ratification of National Range Officer Institute (NROI) policies and procedures.

-As of Dec 2022, the Board is:
+As of Aug.
+2025, the Board is:

 Managing directors

 Competitive divisions

 As the governing body of IPSC shooting in the United States, USPSA provides a wide range of competitive opportunities for shooters with regulated competition in eight distinct divisions.
 Each division within USPSA is determined by the kind of firearm used and ranges from production guns, the "stock cars" of the sport, to fully customized open guns that are the Formula 1 cars of Practical Shooting.
 The following is an explanation of the eight divisions within USPSA.